liferay/liferay-mobile-sdk/modules/push-notifications-portlet/ios/README.md

     registerToken:deviceToken];
 ```

 The `onSuccess` and `onFailure` blocks are optional, but it's good practice to implement both.
-Doing so persists the device token or tells the user that an error ocurred.
+By doing your app can persist the device token or tell the user that an error ocurred.

 You should note that the [`Push`](Source/Core/Push.m) class is a wrapper for the Mobile SDK generated services.
 Internally, it calls the portal's remote service `LRPushNotificationsDeviceService_v62`.
 While you can still use `LRPushNotificationsDeviceService_v62` directly, using the wrapper class is easier.